14ercooper/14erEdit/README.md

 14erEdit operates on a rolling release for the world editor through the megaserver.
 The most recent 14erEdit version will be available for at least the most recent available Minecraft version, with occasional backports.

 The megaserver and 14erEdit jar will be updated periodically in the releases tab, including changelogs.

+#### Disclaimer

+The Megaserver and 14erEdit are managed by 14ercooper Limited.
+Code contributed by multiple people under the GPL 3.0.